ROGER DEAN CHEVROLET STADIUM

 When in Jupiter, you should check out the seacoast.
 The Jupiter Inlet Lighthouse (Lighthouse Park, 500 Capt.
 Armour’s Way, Beach Rd and Hwy.
 1, Jupiter; 561/747-8380; lrhs.org/JIL.htm) is the oldest structure in Palm Beach County, first lit on July 10, 1860.
 Designed by George Gordon Meade, a lieutenant at the Bureau of Topographical Engineers and later the general who defeated Robert E. Lee at Gettysburg, the lighthouse is still a working facility.
 It’s open Wednesday-Saturday, 10-4 p.m., with a $9 admission charge.

 There are other spring-training venues within an easy driving distance.
-You could head 35 miles up the coast to Port St. Lucie (where the New York Mets train), farther up the Treasure Coast to Viera (where the Washington Nationals train), or across the state to Fort Myers (where the Boston Red Sox and Minnesota Twins train).
+You could head 35 miles up the coast to Port St. Lucie (where the New York Mets train), across the county to West Palm Beach (where the Houston Astros and Washington Nationals train), or across the state to Fort Myers (where the Boston Red Sox and Minnesota Twins train).